darjusp/Archphile-playground/README.md

 Troubleshooting:
 - first connection can take more than one attempt
-- connecting to Android succeeded.
+- connecting to Android phone succeeded.
 Connecting to Macbook 2010 - > NOT